ncoghlan/curiousefficiency/site/posts/2015/10/languages-to-improve-your-python.rst

 very similar to the proposed relationship between Python, the `typeshed`_ type hint repository, and type inference and analysis tools like `mypy`_.

-In essence, bothTypeScript and type hinting in Python are ways of writing particular kinds of tests, either as separate files (just like normal tests), or inline with the main body of the code (just like type declarations in statically typed languages).
+In essence, both TypeScript and type hinting in Python are ways of writing particular kinds of tests, either as separate files (just like normal tests), or inline with the main body of the code (just like type declarations in statically typed languages).
 In either case, you run a *separate* command to